Tools4everBV/HelloID-Conn-Prov-Target-NedapOns-Users-ReadMe/README.md

 ## Introduction
 This Repository does only contains the readme.
-The source code can be found in a private Repoistry and is meant only for internal use.
-Link to Repoistry: [Nedap Ons Users](https://github.com/Tools4everBV/HelloID-Conn-Prov-Target-NedapONS-Users)
+The source code can be found in a private Repositry and is meant only for internal use.
+Link to Repositry: [Nedap Ons Users](https://github.com/Tools4everBV/HelloID-Conn-Prov-Target-NedapONS-Users)

 Nedap Ons provides an REST API to programmatically interact with its services and data.